rithwhickpraharsha/demo_repo/readme.md

-im rithwhich im just trying to learn about merging...im dumb that i clone repo and add the changes and im in fourth year of my college
+im rithwhich im just tryiing to learn about merging...im dumb that i clone repo and add the changes and im in fourth year of my college
+<p> checking merging </p>
+<p>checking merger from main </p>